-The improved air quality that Europe during the lockdown was also evident from the assimilated MERRA-2 satellite-based BC data.
-The latter are plotted in Supplementary Figure 3 (left axis) for 2015-2020, together with the posterior emissions calculated in the present study (right axis).
-For instance, weekly average concentrations of BC over Europe in MERRA-2 (Supplementary Figure 3, bottom).
-Many of the ACTRIS stations reported increased light absorption in the beginning of the lockdown (e.g., Figure 7); MERRA-2 data show the same patterns in France, Italy, UK and in Spain, and in all of Europe, in general.
-This can be explained by residential combustion considering that the surface temperature during the lockdown was lower than in previous years (Figure 5).
-The latter was confirmed by MERRA-2 reanalysis Ångström Exponent (AE) parameter at 470-870 nm, which shows higher values over Central and Eastern Europe during the lockdown in 2020 than in the same period of the previous years (Figure 8a,b).
-Larger AE values confirm the presence of wood burning aerosols (Eck et al., 1999).
-The fact that during the COVID-19 lockdown, residential combustion was a significant aerosol source in Europe, as compared to the previous years, was also confirmed by real-time observations of absorption AE from the AERONET data in five selected stations over Europe (Figure 8c).
-Measured absorption AE was higher during mid-March to April 2020 than in the same period of the last five years.
+The improved air quality that Europe experienced during the lockdown was also evident from the assimilated MERRA-2 satellite-based BC data.
+The latter are plotted in Fig. S3 (left axis) for 2015-2020, together with the posterior emis- 55 sions calculated in the present study (right axis).
+For instance, weekly average concentrations of BC over Europe in MERRA-2 (Fig. S3, bottom).
+Many of the ACTRIS stations reported increased light absorption at the beginning of the lockdown (e.g. Fig. 7); MERRA-2 data show the same 60 patterns in France, Italy, UK and Spain and in all of Europe, in general.
+This can be explained by residential combustion, considering that the surface temperature during the lockdown was lower than in previous years (Fig. 5).
+The latter was confirmed by the MERRA-2 reanalysis Ångström ex-65 ponent (AE) parameter at 470-870 nm, which shows higher values over central and Eastern Europe during the lockdown in 2020 than in the same period of the previous years (Fig. 8a, b).
+Larger AE values confirm the presence of woodburning aerosols (Eck et al., 1999).
+The fact that during the 70 COVID-19 lockdown, residential combustion was a significant aerosol source in Europe, as compared to the previous years, was also confirmed by real-time observations of absorption AE from the AERONET data at five selected stations over Europe (Fig. 8c).
+Measured absorption AE was 75 higher during mid-March to April 2020 than in the same period of the last 5 years.

-Emissions of BC calculated with Bayesian inversion for the lockdown period dropped substantially in most of the countries that suffered from further spread of the virus and, accordingly, from strict lockdown measures, as compared to the respective emissions before the lockdowns (Supplementary Figure 3).
-Specifically, the decrease in France was as high as 42%, 8% in Italy, 21% in Germany, 11% in Spain and 13% in the UK.
-Emissions also declined in Scandinavia by 5%, although Sweden did not enforce a lockdown.
-Overall, a reduction in BC emissions of about 11% can be concluded for Europe as a whole due to the lockdown.

-Stronger decreases in Eastern Europe were likely partly compensated by increased residential combustion in resulting from the prevailing low temperatures.
+Emissions of BC calculated with Bayesian inversion for the lockdown period dropped substantially in most of the countries that suffered from further spread of the virus and, accordingly, from strict lockdown measures, as compared to the respective emissions before the lockdowns (Fig. S3).
+Specifically, the decrease in France was as high as 42 %, 8 % in Italy, 21 % in Germany, 11 % in Spain and 13 % in the UK.
+Emissions also declined in Scandinavia by 5 %, although Sweden did not enforce a lockdown.
+Overall, a reduction in BC emissions of about 11 % can be concluded for Europe as a whole due to the lockdown.
+Stronger decreases in Eastern Europe were likely partly compensated for by increased residential combustion, resulting from the prevailing low temperatures.

 We report a 23 kt decrease in BC emissions in Europe during the lockdown that partially resulted from the COVID-19 outbreak, as compared to the same period in all previous years since 2015, based on particle light absorption measurements.
-We highlight these changes in BC emissions partially as a result of COVID-19 restrictions by plotting the temporal variability of the BC emissions in the 5 previous years (2015 - 2019) for France, Italy, Germany, Spain, Scandinavia and Europe (Figure 9).
+We highlight these changes in BC emissions partially as a result of COVID-19 restrictions by plotting the temporal variability of the BC emissions in the 5 previous years (2015-2019) for France, Italy, Germany, Spain, Scandinavia and Europe (Fig. 9).
 We record decreases in BC emissions in France, Italy, Germany and Scandinavia in mid-March to April 2020, opposite to what was estimated for all years between 2015 and 2019, which is obviously due to COVID-19.
-The UK and Spain showed a similar decrease in mid-March to April 2020 emissions as in all previous years (2015-2019).
-However, the estimated posterior BC emissions during the 2020 lockdowns were significantly lower than those of the same period in any of the previous years.
-Overall, emissions declined by 20% in Italy, 40% in Germany, 34% in Spain, 22% in France and remained the same and slightly enhanced in Scandinavia or Poland as compared to those of the last five years.
+The UK and Spain showed a similar decrease in mid-March